hyperweb-io/starship-action/README.md

 For more information on inputs, see the [API Documentation](https://developer.github.com/v3/repos/releases/#input)

-- `values`: Required, config for helm chart for starship devnet inputs
+- `config`: Required, config file for helm chart for starship devnet inputs
 - `version`: Optional, version of devnet helm chart from starship (default: `0.2.3`)
 - `cli-version`: Optional, version of @starship-ci/cli to use (default: `2.4.0`)
 - `kubeconfig`: Optional, Kubeconfig for remote cluster, if set, will be used instead of creating local kind cluster